researchsoft/website/content/lorentz/20-content.md

 ### [Click to read the full schedule](https://docs.google.com/document/d/1jmJwcnP_xbyk1pYVws7mTX-vHrYp9fnAhfjvD2hdbFY/edit#).

-There is also be an online-only program for workshop particpants that runs from late March to the end of April.
+There is also be an online-only program for workshop participants that runs from late March to the end of April.

 ReSA is also collaborating with national research software engineering associations on [DiveRSE](https://diverse-rse.github.io/), a series of talks that provides a public forum to complement the “Vive la différence - research software engineers” workshop, which is limited to 55 participants.
 Find out more about the DiveRSE [event series](https://diverse-rse.github.io/about).